The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Note: Removal resistance is due to splined shaft stud O-ring.

-Remove vanos exhaust splined shaft from exhaust piston.
+Remove Euro S50 Double Vanos exhaust splined shaft from exhaust piston.

 Counter hold splined shaft stud and unscrew vanos exhaust piston; left hand thread (7mm open wrench, 10mm open wrench).

-Note: Piston and shaft stud are left hand thread, thus unscrew by turning piston tool (10mm open wrench) from right to left (above picture orientation).
+Note: The piston and shaft stud have a left-hand thread, so unscrew them by turning the piston tool (10mm open wrench) from right to left (as shown in the picture above).

 Note: Rotate piston tool (10mm open wrench) as needed to facilitate tool access.